Mattaponi Petition for Federal Acknowledgment Filed

 Under the new leadership of Chief Lionel Custalow and Assistant Chief Gloria Custalow and their Council, the Mattaponi tribal descendants are coming home to the tribe again.
 ALL TRIBAL DESCENDANTS ARE WELCOME IN THE MATTAPONI TRIBE.
 The time has come for us to expand our circle to include all of the tribal people, honor our ancestors, grow our community, preserve our lands and celebrate our culture again.
 Our tribe has many gifted keepers of our traditions.
 These traditions are meant to be shared with all, especially the next generations.

 Mattaponi people come home and reclaim your place within the tribal family.
 We will work together to move forward from the devastating past by building a strong foundation for the future.
 The Mattaponi Tribe will prosper and flourish again.
 Download and read our first ratified tribal constitution, where it protects members from discrimination, while it provides a balance of power to ALL members.
-Join today by downloading your application and returning it to the Tribal Enrollment Committee.

 From left: red-tailed hawk, peregrine falcon, killdeer, Steller’s jay (top), varied thrush, red-shouldered hawk, northern spotted owl, turkey vulture, turkey, golden eagle, bald eagle, great blue heron, white pelican, American crow, great horned owl, Cooper’s hawk, scrub jay (top), sapsucker, meadowlark (small pair), red-shafted flicker (top), American kestrel (brown & black), acorn woodpecker (black & white), barn owl.
 (Photo by Todd Pickering)